csuwildcat/ddi/specs/container-io.md

 ## Well-Known URI

-To enable both identity containers and existing severs of Web content to interact with the world of identity via the Identity Container APIs, we are using the IETF convention for globally defined resources that predictably reside at well known locations, as detailed in [RFC 5785 well-know URIs][13f07ee0] and the [well-known URI directory][6cc282d2].
-The `well-know` URI suffix shall be `identity`, thus identity containers are accessible via the path: `/.well-know/identity`.
+To enable both identity containers and existing severs of Web content to interact with the world of identity via the Identity Container APIs, we are using the IETF convention for globally defined resources that predictably reside at well known locations, as detailed in [RFC 5785 well-known URIs][13f07ee0] and the [well-known URI directory][6cc282d2].
+The `well-known` URI suffix shall be `identity`, thus identity containers are accessible via the path: `/.well-known/identity`.

 ## API Routes

 There are a handful of default, top-level endpoints that have defined meaning within the system, those are:

-  `/.well-know/identity/`*`profile`* ➜ The owning entity's primary descriptor object
+  `/.well-known/identity/`*`profile`* ➜ The owning entity's primary descriptor object

-  `/.well-know/identity/`*`permissions`* ➜ The access control JSON document
+  `/.well-known/identity/`*`permissions`* ➜ The access control JSON document

-  `/.well-know/identity/`*`connections`* ➜ Scoped storage space for permitted external entities
+  `/.well-known/identity/`*`connections`* ➜ Scoped storage space for permitted external entities

-  `/.well-know/identity/`*`data`* ➜ The owning entity's identity data (access limited)
+  `/.well-known/identity/`*`data`* ➜ The owning entity's identity data (access limited)

 #### The Profile Object